Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Experiment Result

 Compared with Leap motion's 3D coordinates, the 2.5D is defective 3D relative to the image settings and wrist position.
 Specifically, \textit{x} and \textit{y} are normalized to [0, 1] by the image width and height. \textit{z} is the depth with the wrist being the origin scaled roughly by \textit{x}.
 We collected 6 sessions from 1 user who was not involved in the system implementation, to test the user-dependent performance.
 And we do not split the data for training and testing from the same session.
 A longer range up to \~80cm was tested.

-Since \textit{x} and \textit{y} are normalized to [0, 1], their MAE is measured proportional to image width and height.
-The average MAE at \~40cm, \~60cm, and \~80cm are 0.028, 0.019, and 0.011, i.e. around 2.8\%, 1.9\%, and 1.1\% of image size. (camera resolution is 1920 x 1080) A finger-wise MAE in Fig.~\ref{fig:mediapipemae} shows the error decreases with distance because the hand is smaller in the image when farther from the camera.
+Since \textit{x} and \textit{y} are normalized to [0, 1], their MAE is measured proportional to image width and height; the camera resolution is 1920 x 1080.
+The average MAE at \~40cm, \~60cm, and \~80cm are 0.028, 0.019, and 0.011, i.e. around 2.8\%, 1.9\%, and 1.1\% of image size.
+The finger-wise MAE in Fig.~\ref{fig:mediapipemae} indicates a decrease in error with distance, attributed to the hand appearing smaller in the image as it moves farther from the camera, and the measurement being proportional to image size.
 To remove this effect, we normalize the error by palm size and get errors of 0.1257, 0.1255, and 0.0991, i.e. \~9-12\% of palm size.

 These results demonstrate the feasibility of our system at longer ranges.
 It also shows the potential for training using commonly available RGB cameras.
 However, it is important to acknowledge that RGB camera is not an ideal ground truth because 2.5D is not accurately synchronous to the acoustic signal change.
 For instance, when the palm move towards the device, the absolute distance changes while the \textit{z} in 2.5D relative to the wrist remains unchanged.
 So, ideally, to further extend the range, the costly room-scale motion capture systems might be better ground truth.